-Typically fall is an extremely busy season for PR teams – packed with holidays and other occasions just begging for story ideas and campaign events.
+Typically fall is an extremely busy season for PR teams – packed with holidays, events, and plenty of occasions just begging for story ideas and hooks.
 But before you panic, take a deep breath and a good look at the following ways to rock your PR output as the leaves turn and the temperatures drop.

 Take stock of current agency work

 If the end of the summer saw a slowdown, you’ll want to be back with a vengeance.
 Now is the time to revisit original objectives and make sure communications teams are on target.
 For example, take a look back at the last quarter and evaluate the effort against metrics and results for the last new product launch or funding announcement.
 Work with your team or agency to make sure all is on track as well to re-invigorate for the upcoming race to the end of the year.
 If you’re considering changing or adding a new firm, have you issued any RFPs that are unresolved?
 No one wants to be that company who “ghosts” PR firms after receiving a proposal – a topic tackled here recently.

 Now is the time to look at who is working on what and determine if you have the best fit for each company marketing and PR initiative.
 If you haven’t already conducted a recent review or more casual check-in with your team members, start there and assess what’s working well and what’s not.
 Look for signs staffers are burned out or looking for change and make some substantive shifts.
 Now is also the time to look at staff planning and start to forecast your new year’s goals and needs (see below.)
 Take some practical steps like making sure your company LinkedIn profile is up to snuff and well-written job descriptions and ads are at your fingertips.

 Reconsider the weekly agency status meeting